tecnajoao/SCCMDocs.pt-pt/sccm/sum/deploy-use/uup-preview.md

 ### <a name="updates-available-during-preview"></a>Atualizações disponíveis durante a pré-visualização

-- Atualizações cumulativas do Windows 10 1709
+- Atualizações cumulativas do Windows 10 1809
-    - Atualização de segurança de Dezembro (12/11)
-    - Atualização de segurança de Janeiro (1/8)
-    - (1/15) de atualização de Janeiro não-segurança
     - Atualização de segurança de Fevereiro (2/12)

 - Atualizações cumulativas do Windows 10 1803